Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 • Repetition (“please re-enter your email” multiple times).

-As Don Norman (The Design of Everyday Things) emphasizes, good design adapts to human behavior—not the other way around.
-Transparency also matters: when users know they’re talking to a bot, they simplify their input (“track package” vs. “Can you please tell me where my order is?”), often improving outcomes.
+As Don Norman emphasizes, good design adapts to human behavior—not the other way around.
+Transparency also matters: when users know they’re talking to a bot, they simplify their input, often improving outcomes.
+Learn about web accessibility and inclusive UX principles.

 Measuring Engagement: Beyond Counting Messages